SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

   * 212, 214, 412, 414, 416 - the small flash ones
   * 814, 816, 817, 417 - 8k parts
   * 1614, 1616, 1617 - 16k parts
   * 3216, 3217 - 32k parts (we very nearly got a 3214!
-They had even started including the IO headers for it (I mean, it's the same die as a 3217 in a 14-pin package) But they never shipped any silicon.
+They had even started including the IO headers for it.
+I mean, it's the same die as a 3217 in a 14-pin package...
+But they never shipped any silicon.
 No idea why - I'd like to think it was strategic decision based on expected market demand, rather than an "oh shit", but I have my suspicions...
 One imagines the development was done on the 24-pin part.
 We also know they were tight on die size, that's why there's no 3216 in QFN.
 The QFN24 is slightly wider than a SOIC-N... maybe the die just barely fit in the QFN24 they wanted to use, and although you could fit more die area into a SOIC-N package if the die were rectangular, it was forced to be square to fit the QFN).
 * tinyAVR 2-series
   * all 4k/8k - Interesting, no longer worth it to separate the 4 and 8k parts into different dies.
   * all 16k - This is clearly what was used for development - it's at rev E!
   * all 32k

-## The grand combined table, now readable
+## The grand combined table, now on google sheets
 [**The table is now in Google Sheets and publicly viewable - color coded too!**](https://docs.google.com/spreadsheets/d/1N-dDZ3WogEXRYcOip5kOREj_ExPQQRD1OrgMuywjXzw/edit?usp=sharing)